kadirahq/fast-render/README.md

 })
 ~~~

-### Option 2: Use this.completeSubscriptions()
+## Option 3: Using FastRender with much Control

 Let's say your IronRouter route `/blog/:slug` is waiting on `blog` and `authors` subscriptions.
 This case you are loading all the blogs and authors in to the page.
 If you've few number of blogs and authors this is not bad.
-But it is not good to load all these data with FastRender.
+But it is not good to load all these data with FastRender, because it might slow down the initial HTML loading.

-Now, you can load the only the current blog post and trick IronRouter with saying subscription is completed even before it completed.
-You can try something like below:
+In this case, you can only load data for the current blog post and trick IronRouter with saying subscription is completed even before it completed.
+You can try something like below: (in the service side)

 ~~~js
 FastRender.route('/blog/:slug', function(params) {